-Safety is the number one reason regular tree trimming should happen.
+Safety is the number one reason regular tree trimming services should happen.
 It’s often best to do this in the spring after winter storms and snowfall have passed and stop being a threat to damaged branches.
 If any branches are liable to fall on people or buildings, they should be removed.
 Sometimes this is difficult for a non-expert to assess, which is why bringing in tree trimming professionals is always the best approach.

 Trimming away dead and diseased branches doesn’t only provide safety—it’s also essential for the health of the tree.
 Some property owners think trees can “take care of themselves” and in many regards they can.
 However, if you’ve ever seen a dead or dying tree before, it’s clear that sometimes trees need our help.
 Making sure any dead and diseased branches are removed through trimming will help strengthen the structure of the tree and protect the non-affected areas.